sebastian-stark/GraphLib/README.md

 The doxygen generated documentation of GraphLib can be found in the doc folder.

-For examples for usage of GraphLib, see the /tests folder.
+For an example for the usage of GraphLib, see the repository https://github.com/sebastian-stark/PandemicCircles.git.
+Further examples can be found in the /tests folder.